 Scholarships to study in Germany

-Another useful resource comes from the Federal Ministry of Education and Research or BMBF (Bundesministerium für Bildung und Forschung), which hosts a site dedicated to providing information on scholarships to study in Germany.
+Another useful resource is the Federal Ministry of Education and Research or BMBF (Bundesministerium für Bildung und Forschung), which hosts a site dedicated to providing information on scholarships to study in Germany.

 You can also check out our own listing of Scholarships to Study in Germany.

 This article was originally published in December 2013.
 It was updated in February 2015 and again in March 2017.